2023 Most Popular Public Policy Master's Degree Schools in Virginia

 Check out the public policy master's degree programs at these schools if you want to attend one of the most popular in Virginia.

-Our analysis found University of Virginia - Main Campus to be the most popular school for public policy students who want to pursue a master’s degree in Virginia.
-University of Virginia is a very large public school located in the small suburb of Charlottesville.
+Our 2023 rankings named University of Virginia - Main Campus the most popular school in Virginia for public policy students working on their master’s degree.
+University of Virginia is a fairly large public school located in the suburb of Charlottesville.

 Of the 89 students majoring in public policy at University of Virginia, 49% are male and 51% are female.

-A rank of #2 on this year’s list means Liberty University is a great place for public policy students working on their master’s degree.
-Liberty University is a very large private not-for-profit school located in the small city of Lynchburg.
+Out of the 5 schools in Virginia that were part of this year’s ranking, Liberty University landed the # 2 spot on the list.
+Liberty University is a very large private not-for-profit school located in the city of Lynchburg.

 Women make up 47% of the public policy majors at the school.